uwcartlab/webmapping/Chapter02/readme.md

 > ### **Simplify the Example 2.3 code using Example 3.4.**

 ### IV.
-Additional JavaScript
+Additional JavaScript Methods for Manipulating the DOM

-As you develop your lab projects, you will use many more JavaScript methods.
+You will use many more JavaScript methods as you develop your lab projects.
 All native JavaScript methods are described in the [JavaScript documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).
-Here we cover several of the more useful techniques and methods for manipulating the DOM, as well as their appropriate use cases.
+Here we cover several of the more useful JavaScript methods for manipulating the DOM, as well as their appropriate use cases.

 **_[.getAttribute()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttribute)_**: This method allows you to get an attribute of the selected HTML element.
 It takes one parameter: the name of the attribute (e.g., `'id'` or `'class'`) (Example 3.5).

 **_[.setAttribute()](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute)_**: This method allows you to set an attribute of the selected HTML element.
-It takes two parameters: the first parameter is the name of the attribute (e.g., `'id'` or `'class'`), while the second parameter is a value with which to replace or set that attribute's current value (Example 3.5). `setAttribute()` is most useful when initially setting an attribute, setting an attribute you don't plan to change, or when you're working with a custom or "non-standard" attribute.
+It takes two parameters: the first parameter is the name of the attribute (e.g., `'id'` or `'class'`), while the second parameter is a value with which to replace or set that attribute's current value (Example 3.5). `setAttribute()` is most useful when initially setting an attribute, setting an attribute you do not plan to change, or when you are working with a custom or "non-standard" attribute.

 ###### Example 3.5: Using `.attr()` in _main.js_